 “But if you do what is evil be afraid; for it [civil government] does not bear the sword for nothing; for it is a minister of God, an avenger who brings wrath on the one who practices evil” (Romans 13:4).

-Every believer is to be characterized by kindness and tender-heartedness; these attitudes are synonymous with a forgiving spirit (cf. Colossians 3:12-13).
+Every believer is to be characterized by kindness and tenderheartedness; these attitudes are synonymous with a forgiving spirit (cf. Colossians 3:12– 13).
 But at the same time the believer understands that “Government does not bear the sword for no reason” (my paraphrase).
-There is a reason God ordained civil government: it is to manifest God’s justice (albeit not perfectly) in a fallen world.
-Unfortunately, there are some who “spiritualize” away this God-given purpose for civil government, believing that God would have them only forgive and try to forget — versus using His ordained means, institutional authority, in order to also achieve justice.
+God ordained civil government for a reason: to manifest God’s justice (albeit not perfectly) in a fallen world.
+Unfortunately, some “spiritualize” away this God-given purpose for civil government, believing that God would have them only forgive and try to forget—versus using His ordained means, i.e., institutional authority, in order to also achieve justice.
 Don’t settle for less than what God has provided in terms of remedying a wrong.

 Sometimes passivity and forgiveness are spiritualized concealments for the lack of courage to fight for justice.